Dr Danny Haddad’s Miracle memory

 “He was an older gentleman [and] he mentioned he had been blind for seven years.
 I was there watching the cataract surgery being done on him.
-The next day, they were taking the bandages off and I remember his face when he saw his daughter and his grandson.
-He had never seen his grandson before because he was only six years old,” says Danny, CBM Global’s Director of Inclusive Eye Health and Neglected Tropical Diseases.
+The next day, they were taking the bandages off, and I remember his face when he saw his daughter and his grandson.
+He had never seen his grandson before because he was only six years old,” says Danny, Director of Inclusive Eye Health at CBM Global Disability Inclusion.

-“It was a true miracle to have someone who had been blind for so long to suddenly see his grandchild for the first time in his life.”
+“It was a miracle to have someone who had been blind for so long suddenly see his grandchild for the first time in his life.”

-This year’s Miracles Day, on August 19, has a goal to support 50,000 people in some of the poorest parts of the world to access sight-saving cataract surgery.
+This year’s Miracles Day, on Thursday 18 August, aims to support 52,000 people in some of the poorest parts of the world to access sight-saving cataract surgery.

-The generosity of the Australian public can help CBM to reach this goal – which would bring the total number of Miracles given since Miracles Day began nine years ago to almost 300,000.
+The generosity of the Australian public can help CBM to reach this goal – which would bring the total number of Miracles given since Miracles Day began 10 years ago to more than 300,000.

-A cataract is a clouding of the eye’s lens, and also the leading cause of blindness around the world.
+A cataract is a clouding of the eye’s lens and the leading cause of blindness worldwide.
 A 12-minute surgical intervention can replace the clouded lens with a durable artificial lens and restore someone’s sight, but many people cannot access or afford effective healthcare.

 Danny, who worked as a medical doctor in the Netherlands before joining CBM, says that many people living with cataracts in developing and disadvantaged countries are unaware the problem is treatable.

-“One of the challenges we have in most of the places that we work is that there is not an awareness that blindness due to cataracts can be cured.
-We can reverse that blindness [and] make you see again with an operation that takes 12 minutes.
+“One of the challenges we have in most places we work is that there is not an awareness that blindness due to cataracts can be cured.
+Yet, we can reverse that blindness [and] make you see again with an operation that takes 12 minutes.
 It’s truly a miracle,” he explains.

-“Vision impairment and blindness feeds into the vicious cycle of poverty and really keeps communities in poverty.
-We still have 20 million people who are blind because of cataracts, that could see again with a 12-minute surgery,” says Danny.
+“Vision impairment and blindness feed into the vicious cycle of poverty and really keep communities in poverty.
+We still have millions of people who are blind because of cataracts that could see again with a 12-minute surgery,” says Danny.

 “In most of the world still, cataract surgery can make a difference between seeing or being blind.
 And that has an incredible impact on their whole quality of life.”